Thinking of changing careers?

 3: Talk it through

 Who can help you with your decision making?
-Have a look at this page to see how your friends and colleagues can help you.
+How can your friends and colleagues help?
 Coaching can be useful at this stage too.
+Articulating your options, saying them out loud can be a powerful way to get clarity.

 People often get stuck at this stage.
 Talking about options without committing is safe, but not moving you forwards.
 Often it is difficult to decide if there are too many options or you simply can’t work out what you want.
 This is a scary step, as it requires commitment, change, and a possible step into the unknown.